jmcmillan1873/terraform-aws-tech-test/NOTES.md

 * Up until tf 0.11 I've had no issues using a variable in something like blueprints/techtest/main.tf to define the region in the provider.
 In this case that wouldn't work as documented, as such I've used a workaround - defining the provider's region in the environments main.tf (e.g. environments/eu-west-1/main.tf)

+* Best practice choices: I've configured the ALB to explictly have no termination proctection - that isn't necessarily best practice but simplifies the clean up of the lab/test attempt too.
+I've also used lifecycle management on a few resources - to demo the possiblity of using "prevent_destroy" to provide additional protection to accidental deletion - again with a view to keeping clean up simple, I've left this set to 'false' where it's been used.